 Never Stop Heartburn Drugs (PPIs) Suddenly!

 No one should ever stop a PPI suddenly on their own.
 It is essential to discuss this with the prescribing physician and see if you can come up with a sensible path forward.
-You may find the following article of help, if the prescriber agrees.
+You may find this article helpful, if the prescriber agrees.

 Share your own PPI story below in the comment section.